SolarMC-Dev/solar-parent/README.md

   * This expectation is realized in the configuration of the maven-release-plugin, which is suited for the expected release workflow: configure SCM, run `mvn release:prepare release:clean`, and the build server automatically builds and deploys the release version.
   * In the rare case that manual deployment is necessary, configure the `preparationGoals` of the maven-release-plugin to "clean verify".
 Then configure SCM and use `mvn release:prepare release:perform`.

+### Semver Meaning

+Since this is not software written in an imperative programming language with a clear concept of an API, solar-parent follows a certain meaning to its versioning:

+* **Major** versions are for breaking changes; that is, changes which remove or alter functionality of existing stable configurations.
+* **Patch** versions are either invisible improvements or bug-fixes to correct unintended or unspecified behavior.
+These are very rare since Maven is declarative.
+* **Minor** versions are for everything in between.
+This includes new functionality and configuration options.
+It also includes feature additions like plugin updates.
+Since most builds are stable and do not rely on deprecated plugin features, solar-parent may upgrade maven plugins in minor versions.
+It is therefore possible, but unlikely, for minor versions to truly break a build.

 ### Changelog

 1.0.0